qilin000/dublinbus-bluemix/README.md

 Notes
 -----
-09Nov2014: working on this app to make it work with Mongodb
+* 09Nov2014: working on this app to make it work with Mongodb

-10Nov2014: now this app is working with Mongodb
+* 10Nov2014: now this app is working with Mongodb

-05FEB2015: complete "search by bus stop" service
+* 05FEB2015: complete "search by bus stop" service

-22FEB2015: add "search by route" service
+* 22FEB2015: add "search by route" service

+* 2MAR2015: rebuild "search by route" service using AngularJS